AndreasMadsen/stable-nalu/README.md

 #### SEDL Workshop at NeurIPS 2019

 Reproduction study of the Neural Arithmetic Logic Unit (NALU).
 We propose an improved evaluation criterion of arithmetic tasks including a "converged at" and a "sparsity error" metric.
-Results will be presented at [SEDL|NeurIPS 2019](https://sites.google.com/view/sedl-neurips-2019/#h.p_vZ65rPBhIlB4).
+Results will be presented at [SEDL|NeurIPS 2019](https://sites.google.com/view/sedl-neurips-2019/#h.p_vZ65rPBhIlB4). – [Read paper](http://arxiv.org/abs/1910.01888).

 ```bib
 @inproceedings{maep-madsen-johansen-2019,